What Will Never Be

 The dog barks incessantly,

-issuing stern warnings to the invisible intruder.
+to the invisible intruder.

-Perhaps she is telling it what we are all thinking.
+Perhaps she is telling it

-Leave us.
 Leave us in peace.
-Leave us now!

-Just please, don’t leave us in the dark.
+don’t leave us

 Your Former Self Calling